HSK 3.0 Changes Explained: 9 Levels, New Vocab & July 2026 Launch

 - Incorporate speaking practice from Level 3

-- Prepare for new test format and timing
+- Prepare for five-skill testing format

 Certificate Recognition and Validity